Willow: Conservation

 Some Native Americans allowed wildfires to burn and set fires intentionally, allowing new stands to form.

 A small number of willow species were widely planted in Australia, notably as erosion-control measures along watercourses.
 They are now regarded as invasive weeds which occupy extensive areas across southern Australia and are considered 'Weeds of National Significance'.
 Many catchment management authorities are removing and replacing them with native trees.

 Cultivation

-Almost all willows take root very readily from cuttings or where broken branches lie on the ground.
-The few exceptions include the goat willow (Salix caprea) and peachleaf willow (Salix amygdaloides).
+Almost all willows take root very readily from cuttings or where broken branches lie on the ground (an exception is the peachleaf willow (Salix amygdaloides)).
 One famous example of such growth from cuttings involves the poet Alexander Pope, who begged a twig from a parcel tied with twigs sent from Spain to Lady Suffolk.
 This twig was planted and thrived, and legend has it that all of England's weeping willows are descended from this first one.

 Willows are extensively cultivated around the world.
 They are used in hedges and landscaping.

+The high end shopping district of Ginza in Tokyo, Japan, has a long history of cultivating willow, and is well known for its willow lined streets.